 If you live near California, we definitely suggest checking out Mills Peak.
 This wonderful trail in Downievillie travels down 3,000 feet over around nine miles of terrain, so it is pretty steep, and it goes through a beautiful pine forest.
 However, it is worth noting that this trail is pretty difficult.
 There are lots of technical turns and chances to fall, so this is best suited to confident bikers.

 Wasatch Crest, Utah

 There are lots of trails to check out in Utah, but Wasatch has to be one of the best.
 The trail is around 12 miles long, and it is mostly downhill.
-As you bike along, you will be treated to amazing 360 views of the area, and there are lots of loop around or exit points, so you can easily customize the trail to suit you.
+As you bike along, you will be treated to amazing 360 views of the area, and there are lots of loop around or exit points, so you can easily customize the trail to suit you, so bring your bike.
 This is ideal for families or couples who want to find a trail that is fun for beginners (as well as experts).